How to Extract All Website Links in Python

 Related: Ethical Hacking with Python EBook

-All we did here is checking:
+All we did here was checking:

 • If the URL isn't valid, continue to the next link.